If you’re looking to increase your website traffic, one method you may want to consider is an SEO link exchange.

 Link exchanges are common when businesses mutually benefit from each other.

-Link exchanges were all the rage in 2010, but in 2022, we’ll be doing them differently.
+Link exchanges were all the rage in 2010, but today, we’ll be doing them differently.

-- Are far from your target niche or content: Meaning, if someone with a marketing site wants to exchange with your gardening product site—it’s probably best to pass.
-Take a look at the type of content to see if it’s at least a close to the story you’re telling (and take a look at quality while you’re reviewing the content).
+- Website is far from your target niche or content: If someone with a marketing site wants to exchange with your gardening product site, it’s probably best to pass.
+Google and other search engines consider relevancy when evaluating the quality and authority of a link.
+Linking to irrelevant or low-quality websites with poorly written content can negatively impact your site’s reputation.
+Take a look at the type of content to see if it’s at least close to the story you’re telling (and take a look at quality while you’re reviewing the content).

-- Are sites primarily focused on sourcing content (not creating it themselves): If more than 50% of the content on the site wanting to link to you is from someone else (guest and sponsored posts), then you may want to steer clear.
+- Websites primarily focused on sourcing content (not creating it themselves): If more than 50% of the content on the site wanting to link to you is from someone else (guest and sponsored posts), then you may want to steer clear.

 How Reciprocal Links Benefit Your SEO Strategy

-Links are an essential part of a successful search engine optimization (SEO) campaign.
+Links are an essential part of a successful SEO campaign.
 Even link exchanges can be advantageous when used correctly.